bjpop/gurita/docs/_sources/plotting.rst.txt

 Hatch provides several :ref:`plotting commands <plotting_command_list>` for visualising data as plots.

+Plots can be saved to files or viewed interactively.

 Plots are saved to a file by default
 ------------------------------------